azure-ad-b2c/samples/policies/signin-migration/b2c/README.md

 ```

 ### Update tenant name and upload
-Finally, make sure you have done the search-and-replace in all xml policy files from ``yourtenant.onmicrosoft.com`` to your tenant name.
+Finally, you need to do a search-and-replace in all xml policy files from ``yourtenant.onmicrosoft.com`` to your tenant name.

 Then, upload Base, Extension and SignUpOrSignin xml files to your B2C tenant.